Madmartigan1/tradebot/docs/ARCHITECTURE.md

 # Coinbase Trade Bot — Architecture

-> Version: v1.1.0 (Quartermaster + Local Candle Settle)
+> Version: v1.1.4 (Quartermaster + Local Candle Settle + richer CLI)

 This document maps the moving parts of the bot, how they interact, and where the key extension points live.
+It reflects the codebase you shared:

 - `main.py`
 - `bot/config.py`